lsdopen/ahoy/README.md

 Ahoy requires a service account to manage the OpenShift cluster, to create this service account and get a token for the service account, follow these instructions:

-`oc create serviceaccount ahoy -n default`
+`oc create serviceaccount ahoy -n ahoy`

-`oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:default:ahoy`
+`oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:ahoy:ahoy`

-`oc serviceaccounts get-token -n default ahoy`
+`oc serviceaccounts get-token -n ahoy ahoy`

 ### Minikube